MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-register-new-vendors.md

 > [!TIP]
 > You can add alternative addresses on vendor cards by choosing the **Order Addresses** action.

-## To save the vendor card as a template
+## <a name="to-save-the-vendor-card-as-a-template" />To save the vendor card as a template

 1. On the **Vendor Card** page, choose the **Save as Template** action.
 The **Vendor Template** page opens showing the vendor card as a template.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]